tejas-2232/tejas-2232/README.md

 <div align="left">

 - 🌍 I'm based in Binghamton, New York
 - 🚀 Currently working on Ansible and cyber security projects
-- 🌱 Learning again Java, C, Terraform
+- 🌱 Learning Golang and Dynamic programming
 - 👯 Looking to collaborate on Documentation projects, Technical writing, open source projects
 - ⚡ I love plucking Guitar strings
 - 📫 send your letters at **tejasbachhav98@gmail.com**